 Sub-Carrier

-Implementing and OFDM system is advantageous, OFDM achieves high data rate by splitting the occupied bandwidth into sub-bands with relatively low sub bandwidths ∆f=fN where N number of subcarriers and f is the occupied bandwidth.
+Implementing an OFDM system is advantageous, OFDM achieves high data rate by splitting the occupied bandwidth into sub-bands with relatively low sub bandwidths ∆f=fN where N number of subcarriers and f is the occupied bandwidth.
 The high rate data stream is split into N number of lower rate streams which are transmitted simultaneously.
 Each sub-band may be independently coded and modulated at a synchronous symbol rate of T=1∆f.
 If ∆f is chosen to be small enough then the channel frequency response Cf is essential constant across each subcarrier.
 Hence Cf tends towards a frequency flat model, reducing the number of taps seen in the channel and enabling the channel estimated to obtain a sufficient estimate.
 Each sub-band is associated with a sinusoidal carrier signal where the signal is denoted as: